 In other words, IF YOU ARE SICK, STAY HOME AND TAKE CARE OF YOURSELF!!

-Now, if you are achy and have coughing and stubby doze, you probably are getting attacked by a virus.
+Now, if you are achy and hab coughing and stubby doze, you probably are getting attacked by a virus.
 So that means that if you go to the doctor and ask them for an antibiotic, you will get better, right?
 Wrong… antibiotics are for bacterial infection.
 They just don’t work on the flu.
 The onliest thing that will kill the flu is YOU… in other words, your immune system.

 9) Simmer while stirring for a couple minutes, and finally

 !!)
 Remove the soup from the heat, add the garlic, stir well, and cover.
 Let stand for 15 minutes.
 Eat the soup all gone just before you go to bed and you will kick the germ bugs in the booty.
+Might be a good idea to repeat the procedure, or maybe make an extra big batch so you can enjoy the soup for a couple days.

 Then, after you wake up, make with the vitamin C, the zinc lozenges, and lots and lots of water and stuff.
 We’ve also had good luck with the generic equivalent of “Airborne.” which has all kinds of good immune system kaboomenheimers.
 Oh, and not to forget the echinacea tea!!
 Blecch you say?
 Well it isn’t that bad ya know…